unixwzrd/unixwzrd.github.io/html/Policies/Privacy_ChatGPT_Chat_History_Download_for_Safari.md

 ### 9. **Changes to This Policy**

-If this privacy policy is updated, the changes will be reflected in the App Store listing and the extension’s settings page.
+If this privacy policy is updated, the changes will be reflected in the App Store listing and the extension's settings page.

 ### 10. **Contact Information**